ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Obtaining Aggregate Shares {#collect-aggregate}

-The Leader obtains the Helper's encrypted aggregate share before it completes a collection job.
-To do this, the Leader first computes a checksum over the set of output shares included in the batch.
+The Leader must obtain the Helper's encrypted aggregate share before it can complete a collection job.
+To do this, the Leader first computes a checksum over the reports included in the batch.
 The checksum is computed by taking the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each report ID from the Client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.

-Then the Leader sends a POST request to `{helper}/tasks/{task-id}/aggregate_shares`, where `{helper}` is the task's `helper_aggregator_endpoint`, with the following message:
+Then the Leader sends a POST request to `{helper}/tasks/{task-id}/aggregate_shares` with the following message:

 ~~~
 struct {